WE DO NOT SELL YOUR PERSONAL INFORMATION, NOR DO WE INTEND TO DO SO.

 For U.S. teachers or school administrators: please note that FERPA requires us to retain student records upon receipt of a valid request to inspect such records.

 In general, the Personal Information you provide to us is used to help us communicate with you.
-For example, we use Personal Information to contact users in response to questions, solicit feedback from users, provide technical support, and inform users (except children under 13) about promotional offers.
+For example, we use Personal Information to contact users in response to questions, solicit feedback from users, provide technical support, and inform users (except children under 13) about promotional offers, Personalize your experience in using our Platform.

 Disclosure Required by Law